Netflix/metaflow-docs/docs/metaflow/debugging.md

 You can enable debugging of a Flow in VSCode by adjusting your project's configuration in `.vscode/launch.json`.

-Here is a recording of the end-to-end setup proccess:
+Here is a recording of the end-to-end setup process:

 <ReactPlayer controls url="https://www.youtube.com/watch?v=xWGxDeojqeM" />